tomcooks247/Ajairadot/README.md

 As of now building is possible only through makefiles, cross-platform support will be included in the future with the help of cmake.
-As of now, to build the project one should use this command:
+As of now, to build the project one should use this command "make" this will produce an executable called app.
--make
-this will produce an executable called app.

 --Libraries used--